KepaCantero/bank/README.md

 # DEMO BANK transaction application

 ## Features
-- THe user can deposit and withdrawal money
+- The user can deposit and withdrawal money
 - The user can check the list of transactions.

 ## Acceptance criteria